 Students of the Japanese Karate-Do dojo live by Master Funakoshi’s five precepts called Dojo Kun.
 Dojo Kun (Principles of the Karate school) Seek perfection of character Be faithful Endeavor Respect others Refrain from violent behavior

-Karate Instruction Each Class begins and ends with brief meditation.
-Basic blocks, punches, kicks and stances are also practiced.
-Students also learn Kata - a set combination of moves and Kumite - sparring Techniques and tactics.
+Karate Instruction Each Class begins and ends with a brief meditation.
+Basic blocks, punches, kicks, and stances are also practiced.
+Students also learn Kata – a set combination of moves and Kumite – sparring Techniques and tactics.

-Kumite is a form used to apply offensive and defensive techniques practiced in the kata under more realistic condition in which, by prearrangement between the participants, one applies offensive and the other defensive techniques.
-In other words, where the practice of kata assumes imaginary opponents, kumite is practices with another karateka in alternating roles of defender and aggressor.
+Kumite is a form used to apply offensive and defensive techniques practiced in the kata under the more realistic conditions in which, by prearrangement between the participants, one applies offensive and the other defensive techniques.
+In other words, where the practice of kata assumes imaginary opponents, Kumite is practiced with another karateka in alternating roles of defender and aggressor.

 Kumite allows the practical application of the moves found in the kata.
 During Kumite, students learn proper distancing, timing, body shifting, and focus.
 Jiyu Kumite is free sparring, which is sparring engaged in without prearrangement.
 It is practiced by higher belts and is a form of training that is developed through the practice of step sparring (prearranged sparring).

 Five Seasons Family Sports Club